markfaulk350/Paraglider-Life-Logger/README.md

 🔥🔥🔥🔥 TODO 🔥🔥🔥🔥
-* Figure out a file format that works.
-Maybe CSV with empty row for new flight.
+* Figure out a file format that works
+* Order a GPS module, see if we can update the timestamp with it, and how fast it finds location after sleeping.
 * Record distance, altitude, timestamp, random light value to a CSV File.
 Create a web app that has a download CSV file button.
 Also display the battery voltage.
 * Test out the new distance sensor in sunlight.
 * Order an SPI Flash from adafruit to play with.
 Maybe I2C or SPI FRAM too while you are at it.
+And GPS
 * Create a webapp that takes that CSV file and analyzes all the flights, and shows data
-* Figure out the min ditance our TOF sensor works at, and the distance when flying normally.